 Permanent residence is not always as permanent as the name implies.
-For example, after a foreign national becomes a lawful permanent resident of the U.S. (a green card holder) the person may decide that he or she no longer wishes to live in the U.S., and abandon (give up) the green card and other immigration benefits.
-Or, the U.S. immigration authorities may be the one to determine that a person abandoned his or her residence based on the persons actions, such as having remained outside the U.S. for an extended amount of time or having no significant ties to the U.S., among other possibilities.
+For example, after a foreign national becomes a lawful permanent resident of the U.S. (a green card holder) the person might decide to no longer live in the U.S., and abandon (give up) the green card and other immigration benefits.

-The application process involves filing State Department Form DS-117 at the nearest U.S. embassy or consulate.
-The State Department recommends doing this three months before your intended return trip.
+If you were outside the U.S. for more than one year, the application process involves filing State Department Form DS-117, available at the DOS website, at the nearest U.S. embassy or consulate and paying the filing fee.
+The State Department recommends doing this well in advance of your intended return trip.
 You will also need to present:

 Check the website of the U.S. embassy or consulate where you will apply for details about how to schedule an interview, what documentation is required, and how to submit your application.

 After submitting your application, you will be contacted for an interview with a consular officer and might be given instructions on where to take a medical exam (although some locations will instruct applicants to wait to take the medical exam until after the interview.)